droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.knit.md

 ```
     2.5%    97.5%
-3.154207 3.244069
+3.150714 3.239037
 ```
-Thus, one is 95% confident that the canine tooth height where it is an equal probability that the hoary bat is a *semotus* or a *cinereus* is between 3.15 and 3.24.
+Thus, one is 95% confident that the tooth height where it is an equal probability that the hoary bat is a *semotus* or a *cinereus* is between 3.15 and 3.24.

 ----

 ## Footnotes
 [^Vars]: The researchers are trying to predict subspecies so it is the response variable.
-Thus, canine tooth height is the explanatory variable.
+Thus, tooth height is the explanatory variable.
-[^Method]: The subspeces response variable is categorical (and binomial) and the canine tooth height explanatory variable is quantitative.
+[^Method]: The subspeces response variable is categorical (and binomial) and the tooth height explanatory variable is quantitative.
 Thus, this question requires a (binary) logistic regression.
-[^cm2mm]: The range of canine tooth heights was less than 1cm.
-Thus, when interpreting the slope a "1cm increase in canine tooth height" was not realistic.
-Thus, this variable was multiplied by 10 to convert the cm to mm such that a slope would be for a "1mm increase in canine tooth height" and would thus would not be a larger increase then the range of the data.
+[^cm2mm]: The range of tooth heights was less than 1cm.
+Thus, when interpreting the slope a "1cm increase in tooth height" was not realistic.
+Thus, this variable was multiplied by 10 to convert the cm to mm such that a slope would be for a "1mm increase in tooth height" and would thus would not be a larger increase then the range of the data.
 [^hist]: There are several arguments used in this `hist()` that you may not have seen before.
 The `w=` controls how wide the bins are, `ymax=` sets a common maximum value for the two y-axes, `ncol=` sets how many columns the plots will be placed in, and `nrow=` sets how many rows the plots will be placed in.
 [^logodds]: As this does follow an exponential function then, from our work in the SLR module, only the response variable should be log-transformed.
 Thus, the log of the odds should be computed.
 [^fitplot31]: When I look at the fitplot it appears to me that the probability that the bat is a *semotus* is around 0.7 or 0.75.
 If the probability was 0.75 then the odds would be $\frac{0.75}{0.25}$=3, which is pretty close to the calculated 2.91 value.